sajmoni/ts-elm/README.md

 </div>

 Implements [Elm's](https://elm-lang.org/) [`Result`](https://package.elm-lang.org/packages/elm/core/latest/Result) type in TypeScript.
 Use it to make error handling explicit.
-Instead of throwing errors, you create Results with the `error` function.
+Instead of throwing errors, you create Results with the `ok` and `err` functions.

 ## :sparkles: Benefits